 So, what makes a blog creative and engaging?
-Apart from creating notable and high quality content for the users, it is also essential to provide them with interactive tools and navigation so that they can engage with your website conveniently.
+Apart from creating notable and high-quality content for the users, it is also essential to provide them with interactive tools and navigation so that they can engage with your website conveniently.
 There are many things to learn when you are going to start your next project with Drupal.
 The use of Drupal for creating engaging blogs is an entirely new learning experience and one of the biggest things is to enhance the core functionality of Drupal with modules contributed by its community.

-There are so many modules available that it becomes difficult to pick up the best ones, however, I have selected few standard Drupal modules from the vast list that you can use in your next project for creating engaging blogs.
+There are so many modules available that it becomes difficult to pick up the best ones, however, I have selected a few standard Drupal modules from the vast list that you can use in your next project for creating engaging blogs.

 Table of Contents

 Pathauto module doesn’t come with Drupal core but it is an essential module that helps in organizing content on your Drupal site.
 This module generates URL/path aliases for different types of content automatically.
-It means that you don’t have to mention the path alias and it also permits you to have URL aliases relied on a “pattern” system, which uses tokens that could be modified by you.
+It means that you don’t have to mention the path alias and it also permits you to have URL aliases rely on a “pattern” system, which uses tokens that could be modified by you.
 Hence, the tokens become an indispensable need for the Pathauto module.

 The most frequently used tabs in Pathauto modules are:

-The View Module is another popular module of Drupal that allows the website developers to sort and display type of content, date, subject, author, etc. It offers you a great tool for generating custom mash-ups of content, creating dynamic grids, lists, reports, tablets, navigation and RSS feeds.
+The View Module is another popular module of Drupal that allows website developers to sort and display the type of content, date, subject, author, etc. It offers you a great tool for generating custom mash-ups of content, and creating dynamic grids, lists, reports, tablets, navigation, and RSS feeds.
 You can also use it for pulling out information from your website and Views can be configured for displaying various results based on the interactions made by visitors.
 With this module, you can modify the views of your blog so that you can generate page layouts of your own choice.

-You need Views module if:
+You need the Views module if:

 A powerful core module, the Taxonomy comes integrated with Drupal as its important feature.
 It allows the developers to create vocabularies and within these vocabularies, you can specify terms.
 After this, you can easily “tag” your content by those terms.
-It provides your website with a list of organizational keywords including the Meta tags, Meta descriptions, and categories.
-It allows you to relate and classify your site’s content.
+It provides your website with a list of organizational keywords including Meta tags, Meta descriptions, and categories.
+It allows you to relate to and classify your site’s content.